TEWH/EpionicTEWH/README.md

 to sleep.
 This leads me to believe it's a combination of the continual feed of bluetooth in conjunction with my redrawing the fragment over and over again.

+-Program doesn't crash as a result of the Bluetooth input being changed, etc: I can even reset the Bluetooth module mid-operation with no error.

 Next steps: